CyborgMage99/Winuninstaller/README.md

 2. **Label files** (`labels\*.psd1`)
    - One label per application
    - Defines what to stop, how to identify the app, and what leftovers to remove
+   - Use AI such as Copilot or OpenAI to generate a label.
+I attached google as an example.

 You uninstall apps by **calling the runner with a label name**.